Edfu Temple

 Largest Temple Dedicated to Horus

-Edfu is the largest and most important temple dedicated to Horus in all of Egypt, surpassing smaller shrines in both scale and preservation.
+Edfu is the most significant sanctuary devoted to Horus in all of Egypt, surpassing other shrines in scale and preservation, comparable to majestic sites like the Valley of the Queens.

 Unique Ceiling Zodiac